Critical-Cookie/TF2BD-ASEAN-LIST/README.md

 (Bots only found within Trusted may have an exception, since many TF2 BD users may only be using Official, and not Trusted, since Trusted must be manually downloaded)

-## I found UUID's or Rules that are targetting legitimate players!
+## I found UUID's or Rules that are targetting legitimate players/falsely targetting me!
-Please send in details of the false positive in the Discord server above within the issue channel.
+Please send in details of the false positive in the Discord server above within the issue channel, or send me a personal email in the email address above as well, and we can discuss a compromise/verify the false flag.

-**_I am currently contactable for any other general questions involving this hobby project via (removed for the time being)_**